 The area just east of Baltimore’s Inner Harbor is known for its excellent fishing for striped bass, white perch, and other saltwater species.

-Located on the tidal Patapsco River are numerous parks, fishing piers, boat launches and resources for urban fishing.
+Located on the tidal Patapsco River are numerous parks, marinas, fishing piers, boat launches, and other resources for urban fishing.